proof-of-reality/Purple-rAIn/README.md

 ![image](https://user-images.githubusercontent.com/43297242/232600976-d36de01a-65b8-408f-bf7c-5c39be8bd6b2.png)

 yes, they are.
-The neural network encodes multiple choices in a single matrix whereby each node is an if condition and each weight is the activator of such condition.
+The neural network encodes multiple choices in a single matrix(your model) whereby each node is an if condition and each weight is the activator of such condition.
 ---

 PS: ofc this is a very poor AI with very low accuracy.
 It can only cathegorize 2 colors and the weights were defined at my taste.